Jonah Hex: Shadows West

 Jonah became a member of Buffalo Will's travelling Wild West Show after a trick-shooting midget named Long Tom saved his life.
 He reconnected with an old friend named Spotted Balls and met a local prostitute who gave birth to a Bear Boy.
 She claimed to have given birth after mating with a bear spirit.
 Hex decided to leave the camp with Spotted Balls and the squaw because he did not like the way things were run and feared that Will would try to exploit the Bear Boy.
 This infuriated the showman, who sent an armed posse led by Long Tom after them.
 Jonah killed most of his pursuers using carefully set traps, but Spotted Balls died in the final shootout.
-He was able to return the squaw and her cub to its father and his spirit people.
+He was able to return the mother and her cub to its father and his spirit people.
 Returning to Will's camp with Long Tom's corpse, he swore to the corrupt promoter that if he ever saw him again he would kill him.